vivianstoeckli/Anxiety/README.md

 The repository hosts the source code for the research presented in the master thesis titled "Towards instantaneous detection of anxiety with ECG and RSP data."
 It comprises four primary codes, 'Data Preprocessing with Feature extraction', 'Feature Ranking Method', a code to prepare the data for classification called 'Classification Preparation' and a 'Classification Analysis' in addition to various examples demonstrating their application.
 The 'Data Preprocessing with Feature extraction' specifically developed for the purposes of this study, offers a possibility for the user to filter the data with a suggested filter or by building an own, furthermore it segments the data into windows and extracts 58 features from the ECG or Respiratory data.

 # Data Preprocessing and Feature Extraction
-# ECG and RSP Data Preprocessing and Feature Calculation

 This MATLAB script performs preprocessing and feature calculation tasks on ECG (Electrocardiogram) and RSP (Respiration) data.
 The script is designed to accomplish the following tasks: